 Getting to Bwindi Impenetrable National Park

 By Road: Bwindi Impenetrable NP lies some 485km from Entebbe covered in about 10hr drive allowing in lunch breaks and health stops.
-As on many typical Ugandan birding trips this distance is impossible to cover in one day, but such itineraries would have several birding hotspots before coming in to Bwindi.
+As on many typical Ugandan birding tours this distance is impossible to cover in one day, but such itineraries would have several birding hotspots before coming in to Bwindi.
 Nonetheless travelers aiming for mountain trekking and have short time on their hands can take this long drive.

 By Air: Bwindi Impenetrable Forest is also served by two small airstrips, Kihihi lies about 25km from the park gate of Buhoma and Kisoro airstrip lies some 30km to the southern sectors of Rushaga and Nkuringo.
 Domestic chartered flights link these two airstrips near Bwindi to others across various national parks with Entebbe International Airport